Chemotherapy for Uterine Cancer

-If you have chemotherapy, you?ll see a specialist.
-You may see either type of these doctors:
+If you have chemotherapy, you’ll see a specialist (you should see a specialist for surgery too).
+You may see either type of these doctors for chemotherapy:

-It?s likely you?ll need more than one chemotherapy drug.
+It’s likely you’ll need more than 1 chemotherapy drug.
 This is called combination treatment.
 You may also have other types of treatment along with the chemotherapy.

 Chemotherapy is given in cycles.
 This means that you will be treated for a period of time and then have some time to rest.
-Chemotherapy can be given on one day, a few days in a row, or continuously for a set amount of time.
+Chemotherapy can be given on 1 day, a few days in a row, or continuously for a set amount of time.
 Your cycle of treatment could repeat every week or every month.
-The time from one treatment to the next is one cycle.
+The time from 1 treatment to the next is 1 cycle.
 Your doctor decides the schedule to follow based on your case.

-Types of chemotherapy drugs used for uterine cancer
+Types of chemotherapy drugs used for uterine cancer/sarcoma

 Adriamycin (doxorubicin hydrochloride)

 If you have advanced uterine sarcoma, your doctor may suggest you join a clinical trial.
 New medications or new combinations of older medications may help you.
 Talk with your health care team about these options.